jeuneseven/BidoneDemo/README.md

 ## License

-This project is a technical demo for interview purposes.s
+This project is a technical demo for interview purposes.